Key takeaways

 Integration capabilities

-- Connectors to Zoho Books and Tally, import invoices and export journals, reduce manual effort and error.
+- Connectors to Tally: import invoices and export journals to reduce manual effort and error.

-- Exports to Power BI, Zoho Analytics, and Excel, for custom analysis and board reporting.
+- Exports to Power BI and Excel for custom analysis and board reporting.

 Scalability requirements